clawrence00/bbqtime/README.md

 ### Wireframes

-Before any code was written wireframes were created using [Balsamiq](https://balsamiq.com/) for each page on three different screen sizes; mobile, tablet and desktop.
+Before any code was written wireframes were created using [Balsamiq](https://balsamiq.com/) for each page on two different screen sizes; mobile and desktop.

 [See all wireframes here](https://github.com/clawrence00/bbqtime/blob/main/docs/wireframes.pdf)